DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 Some containers might be set to communicate only through https 443 port.
 But since they are behind proxy, their certificates wont be singed, wont be trusted.

-Caddies sub-directive `transport` sets how to communicate with the backend.</br>
+Caddies sub-directive `transport` sets how to communicate with the backend.<br>
 Setting the upstream's scheme to `https://` or declaring the `tls` transport subdirective makes it use https.
 Setting `tls_insecure_skip_verify` makes Caddy ignore errors due to